sayanta01/JS/notes/fullstackopen/05-testing-react-apps/01-login-in-frontend.md

 # Implement user management functionality
 - Let's begin with the user login.
 Throughout this part, we will assume that new users will not be added from the frontend

-# Handling user login on the frontend
+# Handling user login
 ## Separating logic into services (like loginService)
-## Conditional rendering based on login status
+## Conditional rendering based on login status 💡
 - The app state has fields for username and password to store the data from the form The form fields have event handlers, which synchronize changes in the field to the state of the App component
 - The event handlers are simple: React by default passes an event object